Haspamelodica/Charon/README.md

 ## Usage

-Charon provides two "frontends", "SSI" and "Mockclasses".
+Charon provides two "frontends": "SSI" and "Mockclasses".
 The Mockclasses frontend is deprecated due to serious drawbacks in usability, transparency, and security, and is currently undocumented.
-The following will describe only the SSI frontend.
+The following will describe the SSI frontend only.

 ### Overview

-To use the SSI frontend, the exercise creator first has to define which classes, methods and fields students are expected to implement, which is done by declaring interfaces representing student-side structure.
+To use the SSI frontend, the exercise creator - as a first step - defines which classes, methods and fields students are expected to implement.
+This is done by declaring interfaces representing student-side structure.

 Once the expected student-side code structure is defined, test code has to obtain an instance of